shawnmckinney/fortress-abac-demo/README.md

-# Overview of the fortress-abac-sample README
+# Overview of the fortress-abac-demo README

  * This document demonstrates how to build and deploy the fortress abac sample.
  * The intent is to demonstrate using attributes to control role activation within an Apache Wicket Web app.